-Many of articles talking about SRPP tube amplifier but very rare of them touching the key points.
+This article is talking about SRPP tube amplifier and touching the key points.

 The actual experiment support can prove the theory.